 Chance of Success = (1 / No. Agents) x (100% – Shrinkage) = 1 / 84 x 70% = 1%

-Now the chance of successfully using this routing feature to reconnect a customer with the last Agent they spoke with will be higher in a low occupancy contact centre, or in an environment where you’re prepared to leave a customer waiting in queue until the required Agent is available (if they’re on the phone).
+Now the chance of successfully using this routing feature to reconnect a customer with the last Agent they spoke with will be higher in a low occupancy contact centre, or in an environment where you’re prepared to leave a customer waiting in the queue until the required Agent is available (if they’re on the phone).
 But for a high volume contact centre focused on speed of answer should this routing feature be given equal consideration in technology selection if it’s only going to work for 1 in 100 customers?
 And do you necessarily want a customer speaking with an Agent who failed to resolve their enquiry the last time they spoke?

 I’m not suggesting that the ability to route a customer’s call to the last Agent they spoke with won’t be of value to many contact centres.
-However, the chances of this feature working in most high volume contact centres makes it practically worthless, and should definitely not be given equal weight in the tender evaluation process to other features such as unified call and email routing.
+However, the chances of this feature working in most high volume contact centres make it practically worthless, and should definitely not be given equal weight in the tender evaluation process to other features such as unified call and email routing.

-The trick is to ensure that before a feature is added into your tender’s business requirements the practicality of that feature is fully explored within the context of your contact centre.
+The trick is to ensure that before a feature is added to your tender’s business requirements the practicality of that feature is fully explored within the context of your contact centre.
 Simulate the manner in which the proposed feature could work for you, explore the impact it would have in different operational situations, and consider the probability that situations that will deliver favourable outcomes will arise.
 You may still want to add that feature or function into your business requirements document, but reconsider whether it delivers Mandatory or Nice to Have functionality for your organisation.